Japanese shuttlers can rule in Vietnam

 After the breath-taking World Championships culminated in China winning all five titles at stake for the second consecutive year and third time overall, it is now Japan’s turn to dominate in the Yonex Sunrise Vietnam Open Grand Prix.

-Maak kennis met Gino Monopoli!
+Maak kennis met Mark Caljouw!

 Shuttlers from the Land of the Rising Sun look favourites to land at least three of the five titles at stake when the tournament starts with the qualifying events.